-The microcontroller-based seed metering system for the cotton planter is used for direct dry land sowing, which is based on time delay using the NE555 timer, and to provide the drive for the seed metering plate through a high-torque DC motor.
+The microcontroller-based seed metering system for the cotton planter is used for direct dry-land sowing, based on time delay using the NE555 timer, and provides drive to the seed metering plate through a high-torque DC motor.
 The developed electronic circuit senses the ground speed of the tractor by using the DC tachogenerator and provides the signals to the microcontroller, and the change in speed is controlled manually by a potentiometer, which can change the speed of the high-torque motor.
-An automatic change in speed is controlled by pulse width modulation (PWM) by changing the width of the pulse generated by the NE555 timer.
+An automatic change in speed is controlled via pulse width modulation (PWM) by varying the width of the pulses generated by the NE555 timer.

 The technique of pulse width modulation is used in an electronic circuit to control the speed of the DC motor, which drives the seed metering plate by a signal generated by the timer NE555.
 The pulse width modulation of the circuit is adjusted by a potentiometer to prevent continuous sowing of cotton seeds.
 The waveform shows how this controlled method works in both cases at the maximum (12V) and minimum (0V) signal voltages.